Publications

 Sponsoring a child can be a deeply enriching experience.

-As a sponsor you can write to your child, send pictures of your family, home etc., email through our Program Developer, telephone your child, or even visit!
+As a sponsor you can write to your child, send pictures of your family, home etc., email through our manager, telephone your child, or even visit!

 We are here to help your sponsorship be all you would like it to be.
 Don’t hesitate to contact us.

-Select your child, click the Sponsor button to sponsor through PayPal or the email to have a representative of Expanding Opportunities contact you and your adventure in child sponsorship will begin.
+Select your child, click the Sponsor button to sponsor through PayPal or email, info@expandingopportunities.org to have a representative of Expanding Opportunities contact you and your adventure in child sponsorship will begin.
+Scroll down to meet our boys Click here to sponsor a girl

 - Children who do not have a sponsor are dependent on the generosity of individual donors.
-If you do not want to sponsor a child, would you consider a one time donation to the Street Children Fund to support the children who do not have sponsors.
+If you do not want to sponsor a child, would you consider a one time donation to support the children who do not have sponsors.

 |